By not adhering to an often complex combination of treatments, patients can unwittingly expose themselves to a number of health risks.

 3. DepressionDepression, low mood and anxiety can also affect activities relating to daily routines.
 Lack of motivation, preoccupations, tension and social withdrawal are common behaviours.
 It is well recognised that depression is less commonly reported in older people for a variety of reasons such as stoicism and social isolation.
 However, lack of motivation can lead to a loss of interest in maintaining health and medication can be ‘forgotten’.

 How do you avoid these issues?The solution has to be tailored to the cause.
 If a person chooses not to take a medication due to a seemingly irrational belief, the best course of action may be to change treatment so that the perceptions can be addressed.
 Dealing with such a large number of medications can be a daunting task for families, and to provide a tailored solution the GP and the patient will need to work together.
 It can be helpful to prepare a list of problems and document which medications have been causing the most problems, so that the doctor can be well informed during a brief consultation.
 When the cause is the complexity of treatment and cognitive state of the individual, prompts or assisted living aids can help.
 For instance, using a printed version of the medication combined with dosette boxes in a daily routine is one way of preventing mistakes and forgetting certain doses.
-If depression is the cause and the person is failing to take antidepressants, it can be helpful to think of other approaches to improving mood, such as gentle exercise or regular social contact.
+If depression is the cause and the person is failing to take antidepressants, it can be helpful to think of other approaches to improving moods, such as gentle exercise or regular social contact.
 Find out more:

 - How to use a dosette box